streamnative/pulsar-hub/connectors/debezium-mysql-source/3.1.0.5/debezium-mysql-source.md

 - One topic for storing the database metadata messages.
 It is named with the database server name ( `database.server.name`), like `public/default/database.server.name`.
 - One topic (`offset.storage.topic`) for storing the offset metadata messages.
 The connector saves the last successfully-committed offsets on this topic.
 - (Option) One topic (`database.history.pulsar.topic`) for storing the database history information.
 The connector writes and recovers DDL statements on this topic.
 - One per-table topic.
 The connector writes change events for all operations that occur in a table to a single Pulsar topic that is specific to that table.
+For examples: "public/default/mydbserver.public.io-test"
   If automatic topic creation is disabled on the Pulsar broker, you need to manually create these 4 types of topics and the destination topic.